 Changes are inevitable on construction sites, and therefore scope changes are a common source of disputes and confrontations between contractors on site, especially if not carried out through the proper channels.

 - How to avoid trouble on the construction site:

-As a contractor, such disputes can easily be prevented and solved, simply by following the correct change management procedures indicated in your contract.
+As a contractor, prevent and solve such disputes, simply by following the correct change management procedures indicated in your contract.
 Measure, cost and report any variations affecting your contracted works and submit them for approval before embarking on any activities.

 - Insurance against negligence claims

 There is always the possibility of facing litigation relating to your negligence or quality of work.
 In instances like these, you will be grateful to have included Professional Liability in your insurance coverage.
 Sometimes called Errors and Omissions (E&O) coverage, it is insurance designed to defend and pay claims against actions taken that stem from your professional capacity and training.